Siemens Venture: Amtrak Northeast Corridor

+As of March 2025, 83 coach cars and 9 locomotives have been completed, with 23 coaches in final assembly stages.

-Amtrak San Joaquins
+Amtrak Gold Runner

-The California Department of Transportation has ordered seven Venture trainsets for the San Joaquins service with seven cars each: four coaches, two coaches with vending machines, and one cab control passenger car.
-Two cars per trainset will have built-in wheelchair lifts for compatibility with the low platforms used in California.
-The cab car and two other cars per trainset will have one vestibule per car, while the remaining cars will have two vestibules each.
-The San Joaquins service does not offer business class seating.
+For use on the Gold Runner service, the California Department of Transportation has ordered seven Venture trainsets with seven cars each: five coaches, one café car, and one cab-control car.
+The Gold Runner does not provide business class seating.
+Per each trainset, the cab-control car and two other cars will each only have one vestibule, while the remaining four cars will each have two.
+Two coaches per set will have built-in wheelchair lifts for compatibility with the low-platform boarding used at stations on the Gold Runner routes.

+The Venture cars began early service on the Gold Runner (then known as the San Joaquins) in December 2023, without café cars and utilizing separate Amtrak NPCU cab-control cars.
+The San Joaquin Joint Powers Authority (SJJPA) is investigating the use of unstaffed vending machines to provide food service on their Venture sets; presently, the only food service available on Venture sets are "Snack Stations" — grab-and-go selections of complimentary snacks and beverages.
+The cab-control cars, once delivered, will provide additional space for passenger seating and checked baggage.
+The SJJPA has not yet disclosed a date for the café or cab-control equipment to enter service.

 Brightline

-Brightline has purchased 10 Venture trainsets consisting of four cars: three with economy seating (branded "Smart Service") and one with business class seating (branded "Premium Service", formerly "Select").
+Brightline has received 10 Venture trainsets consisting of four cars: three with economy seating (branded "Smart Service") and one with business class seating (branded "Premium Service", formerly "Select").
 Each trainset has two Siemens Charger SCB-40 diesel-electric locomotives, one on each end.
-Each trainset has a capacity of 248 passengers.
+Each trainset currently has a capacity of 248 passengers.
 Premium Service coaches have fifty 21 in seats in a 2×1 layout, while Smart Service coaches have sixty-six 19 in seats in a 2×2 layout.

 Brightline purchased five trainsets for its initial service between Miami, Fort Lauderdale and West Palm Beach.
-Five more trainsets were purchased ahead of the lines extension to Orlando and additional stations opening in Aventura and Boca Raton.
-Brightline has said that it plans to eventually expand the trainsets to seven cars.
+Five more trainsets were purchased ahead of the extension of the line to Orlando and additional stations opening in Aventura and Boca Raton.
+An additional 20 cars were purchased to expand the trainsets.
+They will be extended to five-car sets in 2024 and six-car sets in 2025.
+Brightline has said that it plans to eventually expand the trainsets to ten cars.